Trisandhyadevi/OCR/README.md

 # Description

-This web application supports converting images to text using the GOT OCR 2.0 Model.
-Below are some key features of the GOT OCR 2.0 model
+This web application facilitates the conversion of images to text using the GOT OCR 2.0 Model for English text extraction.
+While the GOT model excels in processing English content, fine-tuning it on a Hindi dataset is not feasible on a CPU.
+Therefore, for Hindi text extraction, we utilize EasyOCR, which provides effective performance for this language.

 # GOT OCR 2.0 Model Overview